 Is journalism entertainment?

-With the rise of 24/7 television and radio broadcasting, journalism has had little choice but to become more entertaining, even when that comes at a cost.
+With the rise of 24/7 television and radio broadcasting, journalism has had little choice but to become more entertaining, even at a cost.
 It has to hold attention.
 It has to keep viewers from switching channels.
 It has to compete with everything else on a screen.
-And under that kind of pressure, the news can start to change.
+Under that kind of pressure, the news itself can begin to change.

 That is one reason it has become harder to tell where news ends and entertainment begins.
 People are not just watching for facts.
-They are also watching for outrage, reassurance, and a sense that their side is being affirmed.
+They are also watching for outrage, reassurance, and the feeling that their side is being affirmed.

-And once journalism starts operating like entertainment, politics does not just show up in the newsroom.
-It starts shaping the whole thing.
+And once journalism starts operating like entertainment, politics does not just enter the newsroom.
+It begins to shape the whole narrative, and the craft of journalism can be corrupted.

 The real question